microsoft/rushstack/apps/lockfile-explorer/README.md

 Lockfile Explorer helps with problems such as:

-- Understanding why a multiple versions of an NPM package are appearing in your `node_modules` folder
+- Understanding why multiple versions of an NPM package are appearing in your `node_modules` folder
 - Tracing dependencies to determine which project caused an NPM package to be installed
 - Finding and eliminating "doppelgangers" (multiple installations of the same version of the same package)